 "This was a dream which made me sad and frightened.
 It began somewhere in the middle.
 There was a jelly which was alive."
 Clarice Lispector, January 29, 1972

+A review of Glory Hole at Full Stop.
+While you're here, why not buy a book?
 GLORY HOLE is now available, "a gorgeous, shape-shifting trapdoor into the void," a "kaleidoscopic lens through which beauty turns to horror, and vice versa," a "sinuous, complex book that pursues the interlinked stories of characters on the margins of social classes, conventions, and sexual/gender structures."
-It's the funny and slightly terrifying account of an investigation into the identity of one Huey Beauregard, a mysterious author and former child prostitute who bears an uncanny resemblance to JT Leroy.
-One might go so far as to say "Based on a true story."
+It's the funny and slightly terrifying account of an investigation into the identity of one Huey Beauregard, a mysterious author and former child prostitute.

 This is Stephen Beachy's website.
 Thanks for stopping by.